-An additional remedy (of sorts) is the ability of the wrap buyer/buyer to report a violation to the Finance Commission which may then launch an investigation, although this remedy is limited by Sec.
+An additional remedy (of sorts) is the ability of the wrap buyer/buyer to report a violation to the Department of Savings and Mortgage Lending which may then launch an investigation, although this remedy is limited by Sec.
 159.251 to registered wrap lenders—a puzzling and unfortunate limitation.
 The investigatory process is outlined in Sec.
 159.252(a):

 The commissioner may conduct an inspection of a wrap lender registered under Chapter 158 as the commissioner determines necessary to determine whether the wrap lender is complying with that chapter and applicable rules.
 The inspection may include an inspection of the books, records, documents, operations, and facilities of the wrap lender.
 The commissioner may share evidence of criminal activity gathered during an inspection or investigation with any state or federal law enforcement agency. (b) For reasonable cause, the commissioner at any time may investigate a wrap lender registered under Chapter 158 to determine whether the lender is complying with that chapter and applicable rules. (c) The commissioner may conduct an undercover or covert investigation only if the commissioner, after due consideration of the circumstances, determines that the investigation is necessary to prevent immediate harm and to carry out the purposes of Chapter 158. (d) The finance commission by rule shall provide guidelines to govern an inspection or investigation under this section, including rules to: (1) determine the information and records of the wrap lender to which the commissioner may demand access during an inspection or investigation; and (2) establish what constitutes reasonable cause for an investigation. (e) Information obtained by the commissioner during an inspection or investigation under this section is confidential unless disclosure of the information is permitted or required by other law. (f) The commissioner may share information gathered during an investigation under this section with a state or federal agency.
 The commissioner may share information gathered during an inspection with a state or federal agency only if the commissioner determines there is a valid reason for the sharing. (g) The commissioner may require reimbursement of expenses for each examiner for an on-site examination or inspection of a registered wrap lender under this section if records are located out of state and are not made available for examination or inspection by the examiner in this state.
 The finance commission by rule shall set the maximum amount for the reimbursement of expenses authorized under this subsection.

-Information obtained during a Finance Commission investigation may be shared with “a state or federal agency.”
+Information obtained during an investigation may be shared with “a state or federal agency.”
 TFC Sec.
 159.252(f).
 The clear implication here is that the Commission may make criminal referrals to state and federal prosecutors.
 This continues the decades-long trend in U.S. law of effectively criminalizing offenses that were previously civil in nature.

-During an investigation conducted by the Finance Commissioner, a subpoena may be issued requiring a person to give a deposition, produce documents, or both.
-If a person disobeys the subpoena, refuses to appear for a deposition, or refuses to testify, the Finance Commissioner may turn to the Travis County District Court for assistance, specifically a court order requiring the person to obey the subpoena, testify, or produce documents.
+During an investigation, a subpoena may be issued requiring a person to give a deposition, produce documents, or both.
+If a person disobeys the subpoena, refuses to appear for a deposition, or refuses to testify, the Finance Commissioner Department of Savings and Mortgage Lending may turn to the Travis County District Court for assistance, specifically a court order requiring the person to obey the subpoena, testify, or produce documents.
 This provision opens an important door to enforcement by means of judicial contempt (fine or imprisonment).
 TFC Sec.
 159.253(b).
 Although contempt in this event would be a civil and not a criminal matter, a real estate investor sitting in jail could be forgiven for not appreciating the difference.